Reading Lists for Beginning Quantitative Analysts

 This is the first part in a multi-part series on textbooks suitable for becoming a quantitative analyst.
 The remaining parts will focus on implementation, further mathematical excursions, interview skills and numerical methods.
 This article will concentrate on the theory of financial engineering for those who have not had an exposure to finance before.

-A great place to start learning about the world of derivatives is with the classic text Options, Futures, and Other Derivatives by John Hull.
-It is light on the mathematics, but covers a lot of ground.
-Specifically, it is a good introduction to derivative markets for those who haven't had prior exposure to finance.
+A great place to start learning about the world of derivatives is with the classic text Options, Futures, and Other Derivatives, 9th Edition by John Hull.
+It is relatively light on the mathematics but covers a lot of ground across many financial instruments.
+It is a useful introduction to derivative markets for those who have not had prior exposure to finance.

-Once you're comfortable with the concepts used in the financial markets the next step is to begin learning about arbitrage and the Black-Scholes model in a more mathematical manner.
-Dan Stefanica's A Primer For The Mathematics Of Financial Engineering, Second Edition will provide all of the calculus (differentiation, integration, taylor expansion etc) needed to tackle the Black-Scholes equation.
+Once you are comfortable with the concepts used within the financial industry the next step for a beginning quant analyst is to begin learning about arbitrage and the Black-Scholes model in a more mathematical manner.
+Dan Stefanica's A Primer For The Mathematics Of Financial Engineering, 2nd Edition will provide all of the calculus—differentiation, integration, taylor expansions—needed to tackle the Black-Scholes equation.
 It will also cover "the Greeks" and basic risk neutral pricing.
-This is a great book for somebody who doesn't have the required undergraduate mathematical background needed for later texts.
+This is a great book for somebody who does not have the required undergraduate mathematical background needed for later texts.

-If you wish to delve deeper into the mathematical theory underpinning derivatives pricing then Bernt Oksendal's Stochastic Differential Equations: An Introduction with Applications is a great start, as it has plenty of SDE exercises to work through.
+If you wish to delve deeper into the mathematical theory underpinning derivatives pricing then Bernt Oksendal's Stochastic Differential Equations: An Introduction with Applications, 6th Edition is a great start, as it has plenty of stochastic differential equation exercises to work through.

-A rather heavy going text for desk work, but an essential book for researching financial engineering, is the two volume masterpiece by Steven Shreve - Stochastic Calculus for Finance (Stochastic Calculus for Finance I: The Binomial Asset Pricing Model and Stochastic Calculus for Finance II: Continuous-Time Models ).
+An essential book for Masters in Financial Engineering (MFE) students and practising volatility desk quants is the two volume set by Steven Shreve - Stochastic Calculus for Finance (Stochastic Calculus for Finance I: The Binomial Asset Pricing Model and Stochastic Calculus for Finance II: Continuous-Time Models).
 Vol I concentrates on the discrete pricing models while Vol II focuses on continuous models.
 Be warned that for the Vol II, a strong background in undergraduate mathematics is required - particularly in Real Analysis, Probability Theory and Measure Theory.

-- Options, Futures, and Other Derivatives - John Hull
+- Options, Futures, and Other Derivatives, 9th Edition - John Hull

-- The Concepts and Practice of Mathematical Finance - Mark Joshi
+- The Concepts and Practice of Mathematical Finance, 2nd Edition - Mark Joshi

 - Financial Calculus: An Introduction to Derivative Pricing - Martin Baxter, Andrew Rennie